-Continuity: The shadow scene in which Scarlett and Melanie care for the wounded in the Atlanta hospital was filmed with two doubles.
+Continuity mistake: The shadow scene in which Scarlett and Melanie care for the wounded in the Atlanta hospital was filmed with two doubles.
 Since Leigh and de Havilland were standing at the wrong angle to cast the shadows, two stand-ins were positioned in front of the high-intensity light.
 The shadows of the doubles were reflected on the wall behind the stars, and the result was a stunning visual effect.
 Yet upon a closer look, the gestures of the stand-ins are not totally synchronised with the movements of the stars.

-Continuity: When Scarlett is attacked in the woods on a bridge while on her way to the lumber mill the buggy very nearly goes off of the bridge backwards.
+Continuity mistake: When Scarlett is attacked in the woods on a bridge while on her way to the lumber mill the buggy very nearly goes off of the bridge backwards.
 Then Scarlett faints, but when the camera returns to the full shot of the buggy, suddenly it is squarely in the middle of the bridge and in no danger at all of falling over the edge.

-Continuity: During the burning of Atlanta scene, Rhett and Scarlett are escaping in a wagon.
+Continuity mistake: During the burning of Atlanta scene, Rhett and Scarlett are escaping in a wagon.
 The horse stops, spooked by the fire, so Rhett throws Scarlett's shawl over the horse's eyes.
 The mistake is that as soon as Rhett grabs the reins, the horse throws off the shawl, and suddenly no longer is afraid of the fire.

-Continuity: While our protagonists flee from the burning Atlanta the carriage stops.
+Continuity mistake: While our protagonists flee from the burning Atlanta the carriage stops.
 A bearded soldier walks by carrying another man.
 A few moments later the camera focuses on a young man who collapses and is being picked up by exactly the same guy who was carrying him already.
 The mistake wouldn't be as pronounced if it weren't been one of the few instances where action by extras is highlighted.